 Just visit any of the websites below and pick the one that fits your situation best (price-wise and overall service):

-Just upload photos of your wedding dress along with some information, pay $25 listing fee, then wait for your listing to be approved.
+To get started, create a seller account, upload photos of your wedding dress along with detailed information about the dress (where you bought it, its condition, the reason for selling, etc.), pay a $19.99 listing fee, then wait for your listing to be approved.

-Once approved, Nearly Newlywed will take care of everything from buyer inquiries, payments, shipment and after-sales support.
+Once approved, Nearly Newlywed will take care of everything: advertising and marketing your dress, answering buyer inquiries, processing payments, covering shipping fees (provided your dress is priced over $500), and after-sales support.

-This site claims to have sold over $23 million worth of dresses since it opened its doors.
+This site claims to have sold over $52 million worth of wedding dresses since it opened its doors.

 Its buyers and sellers come from around the world, which makes your market reach a whole lot wider.

-As a seller, you get to choose from two plans: standard (one-time $20 fee with 4 photos max and no more commission fees to pay when sold) or premium (one-time $30 fee with gallery feature on the Still White homepage and up to 8 photos max).
+As a seller, you get to choose from two plans: standard (one-time $20 fee with 4 photos max and no more commission fees to pay when sold) or premium (one-time $30 fee with all standard features plus a gallery feature on the Stillwhite homepage and up to 8 photos and 1 video).